War-Torn Pups…

 Left Behind: War-torn Pups

 Oh, yes, it’s a cruel world.
 Especially in war zones.
-Yet I remember as a boy seeing photos of our veterans holding dogs and cats — sometimes even a horse — animals rescued from the most bleak situations.
+Yet I remember as a boy seeing photos of our veterans holding animals rescued from the most bleak situations.
+Dogs and cats — sometimes even a horse.
 Battle-hardened men getting love from rescued animals.
 And giving love back.

-I wasn’t surprised to read as a kid that German Shepherds were introduced to the U. S. and Canada by returning WWI combat veterans who smuggled them back home on troop ships.
+I wasn’t surprised to read as a kid that German Shepherds were introduced to the U. S. and Canada by returning WWI combat veterans.
+Who smuggled them back home on troop ships.
 Corporal Lee Duncan found a newborn shepherd puppy in the blasted remains of a dog kennel in the middle of a battlefield in France.
 He smuggled the pup back to California, calling him Rin-Tin-Tin.

 From Flanders Fields to Afghanistan.